CumulusNetworks/docs/content/nvidia-air/Quick-Start.md

 ## Resource Budgets

 The number of simulation resources allotted to a user is tied to the user's account.
-For an account using a valid business email, AIR allocates the following resource budget:
+For an account using a valid business email, Air allocates the following resource budget:
 - 60 vCPUs
 - 90 GB memory
 - 650 GB storage
 - 4 running simulations

-AIR allocates NVIDIA employees the following resource budget:
+Air allocates NVIDIA employees the following resource budget:
 - 100 vCPUs
 - 100 GB memory
 - 1 TB storage